Cookie preferences

 What does your innovation look like in practice?

 PadHer makes learning about periods and puberty fun, free, and accessible for young African schoolgirls in underserved communities.
-Our comic book series 'Girls Only' follows Amanda, a 12-year-old girl navigating her first period, helping readers understand puberty, body changes, and sexual and reproductive health and rights through a relatable story.
-Our animated series features Gigi and Mimi, guided by Freya—Gigi’s older sister—as they learn about their bodies in a playful, shame-free way.
+Our comic series, Girls Only, follows Amanda, a 12-year-old navigating her first period, helping readers understand puberty, body changes, and sexual and reproductive health through a relatable story.
+Our animated series features Gigi and Mimi, guided by Freya, as they learn in a playful, shame-free way.
+Our digital games reinforce knowledge through interactive gameplay that builds confidence and vocabulary.

-Every 'Girls Only' comic is distributed free and includes sanitary pads to help address period poverty.
-We visit schools to distribute comics and host engaging one-to-two-hour workshops, creating safe spaces where girls can ask questions, learn confidently, and feel supported.
-Participants receive certificates to celebrate their learning.
+Each Girls Only comic is distributed free and includes sanitary pads to address period poverty.
+We also visit schools to distribute comics and host interactive workshops where girls can ask questions and learn in safe, supportive spaces.

 How has it been spreading?